paulbright/marsrover/README.md

 1. convert Grid to non-static.
 Currently it is kept static since the use case implies one to many relationship between Grid and Rovers.
-2. use JUnit for testing.
-It is not used at the moment to keep dependencies minimal.
+2. add more JUnit unit tests